Vincit/objection.js/doc/index.md

 [`eager`](#eager) takes a [relation expression](#relationexpression) string as a parameter.
 In addition to making your life easier, eager queries avoid the "select N+1" problem and provide a great performance.

-Because the eager expressions are strings they can be easily passed for example as a query parameter of an HTTP request.
+Because the eager expressions are strings (there's also an optional [object notation](#relationexpression-object-notation)) they can be easily passed for example as a query parameter of an HTTP request.
 However, allowing the client to pass expressions like this without any limitations is not very secure.
 Therefore the [`QueryBuilder`](#querybuilder) has the [`allowEager`](#alloweager) method. [`allowEager`](#alloweager)
 can be used to  limit the allowed eager expression to a certain subset.